 Relax and read a book

-One of my favorite activities on the island.
-I love relaxing on the beach in a beach chair and reading a book as the kids play in the sand near me.
-Really, the beaches here are just perfect to take a break from the routine, catch a nap on the sand, and spend some time unwinding from your daily stresses.
+The remote beaches here are just perfect to take a break from the routine, catch a nap on the sand, and spend some time unwinding from your daily stress.

 Drive on the beach at sunset

 If you have a 4WD vehicle, which is a must for beach camping on Padre Island National Seashore, we also recommend driving on the beach at sunset.

 It is a fabulous experience.

 Make sure your car is equipped for sand driving and brush up on your sand driving skills before you go.